wahyudesu/agents-starter/README.md

 Tools can be configured in two ways:

 1. With an `execute` function for automatic execution
-2. Without an `execute` function, requiring confirmation and using the `executions` object to handle the confirmed action
+2. Without an `execute` function, requiring confirmation and using the `executions` object to handle the confirmed action.
+NOTE: The keys in `executions` should match `toolsRequiringConfirmation` in `app.tsx`.

 ### Use a different AI model provider